Her Chickies

 Breeding Differences

-With our Ermines, we're working with two distinct varieties that don't have much variation, whereas our BBS involve three separate varieties, two of which with endless possible variations due to the blue gene being an incomplete dominant gene which can result in dark Blues & Splashes to extremely light Blues & Splashes.
+BBS involve three separate varieties, two of which with endless possible variations due to the blue gene being an incomplete dominant gene which can range from dark Blues & Splashes to extremely light Blues & Splashes.
 So while Ermine are simply black and white, Blue and Splash come with a lot more complexities.
 There is a lot more to consider as well, such as variations in lacing, depth of color, and the amount of splashing.

 However, BBS has been around a lot longer than Ermine has and thus type is generally superior.
 This is honestly why I will always choose to hold back a Black from BBS or Black than a Black from Ermine.